 The grafts are planted as units, so if a graft contains three hairs when it is extracted, all three hairs will remain together when it is planted.

-Although Medical Hair Restoration Clinic has been slow to jump aboard the FUE “bandwagon”, we never wanted to provide FUE procedure with results that were ‘mediocre’.
+Although Medical Hair Restoration has been slow to jump aboard the FUE “bandwagon”, we never wanted to provide FUE procedure with results that were ‘mediocre’.

 We have spent the last 2 years researching the various FUE techniques.
 We have looked all the various FUE methods including manual punches, power punches and even the Artas robot.

 The best technique -in our opinion – and by a large margin, is the automated power punch.